A study to test a new drug to treat depression

 What we can conclude from this retrospective analysis is that patients treated with the new drug-A compared to similar patients treated with the standard drug-B have a clinically and statistically significant larger improvement in their depression score after 6 months of treatment.
 What we can’t conclude from this analysis is that the difference is CAUSED by drug-A being better than drug-B, which is ultimately the question we are trying to answer.
 Why is that?

-The reason is something caused confounding, which is that although the difference observed is statistically significant, which means it is unlikely due to chance, it might be due to another factor rather than the treatments being compared.
+The reason is something called confounding, which is that although the difference observed is statistically significant, which means it is unlikely due to chance, it might be due to another factor rather than the treatments being compared.
 What might these confounding factors be?

 Some confounders are well known and generally recorded in medical records.
 These might be things like age, gender, severity of disease, other conditions or treatments being taken.
 Statistical analysis can take care of these known confounders so that if the difference between the treatments persisted after adjusting for these it would mean that the effect is not explained by these known confounders.
 But, can we now conclude that the improvement is due to the new drug-A?
 Unfortunately, no, for some of the known confounders might not be recorded in the medical records, but the main reason is that the difference might be due to unknown confounders.